Sandali97/Data-Science-Portfolio/Bank-Marketing-Response-SASViya/README.md

 | 15   | **default**   | 0.0036              | Credit default status negligible.                                         |

 Actionable Insight: Focus marketing efforts on customers with long call durations, favorable previous campaign outcomes, in the right months, and the right age/contact segments.

+#### ⚠️Recommended Market Strategies

+##### 1️⃣ Focus on Call Duration
+- **Observation:** duration is the most important predictor.
+- **Strategy:**
+    Train call agents to engage customers effectively, ensuring longer, meaningful conversations.
+    Prioritize customers who are more likely to spend time on the call.
+    Consider follow-up calls for prospects who initially answer briefly.

+##### 2️⃣ Target Based on Previous Campaign Outcome
+- **Observation:** poutcome strongly influences subscription.
+- **Strategy:**
+    Prioritize customers with previous successful contacts.
+    Avoid or modify approach for customers with previous failures.
+    Use historical data to segment customers into “high-likelihood” and “low-likelihood” groups.

+##### 3️⃣ Campaign Timing (Month)
+- **Observation**: month is an important factor.
+- **Strategy**:
+    Schedule campaigns during months with historically higher subscription rates.
+    Adjust marketing budgets seasonally to maximize impact.
+    Analyze seasonal patterns to optimize timing of outreach.

+##### 4️⃣ Customer Segmentation
+- **Observation:** age, contact, job, balance affect response probability.
+- **Strategy:**
+    Segment customers by age group, job type, and balance range for personalized messaging.
+    Use preferred contact methods (cell or telephone) based on responsiveness.
+    Tailor campaign messages for high-value segments (higher balance, favorable demographics).

+##### 5️⃣ Optimize Number of Contacts
+- **Observation:** campaign and previous matter, but less than top features.
+- **Strategy:**
+    Avoid over-contacting low-response customers.
+    Optimize follow-up schedules for customers with prior engagement.
+    Focus efforts on quality of contact rather than quantity.